pextonjack/pextonjack.github.io/Ganymede/index.md

 Our game integrates with ironSource, which may collect and process data such as:

-- Device identifiers (like IDFA/GAID)
+- Device identifiers (like IDFA), but only if explicit consent is given
 - IP address
 - Interaction data (such as ad impressions and clicks)